IEA-Paris/PPIAS/content/articles/WPRN21 Proceedings/Research_notes/RN4_Ervas.md

 ---
-issue: content/issues/WPRN21 Proceedings.md
-keywords:
-  - metaphor
-  - vaccination
-  - defeasible reasoning
-date: 2022-04-13T20:05:34.000+00:00
-language: English
-doi: '169059797'
-disciplines: ''
-published: true
+abstract: >-
+  The project considers metaphor as a reasoning and a communicative device in health communication, to let people understand an abstract concept, vaccination, in terms of a concrete one, the beehive.
+The use of metaphors in vaccine communication might be crucial to let people understand vaccination as an important collective health phenomenon.
+We conducted a study to investigate whether and when a novel metaphor (“the beehive”), extended via the relevant property for vaccination (“cooperative”), can be an effective reasoning and communicative device.
+We proposed to participants three scenarios, described in both literal vs. metaphorical terms, comparing a safe scenario vs. a “free rider” scenario (undercutting defeater) and a “non-vaccinated community” scenario (rebutting defeater).
+Indeed, different premises in defeasible reasoning about vaccination could show that uncertain situations, depending on the proportion of unvaccinated people, could make a relevant difference for the conclusion on the need for being cooperative in vaccination.
+We hypothesized that metaphors could improve the communicative effects of pro-vaccination texts, especially in uncertain reasoning scenarios, in terms of persuasion, emotional impact, trust in experts/institutions, and vaccination intentions.
 article_title: Metaphors for vaccination and defeasible reasoning
 authors:
   - firstname: 'Rachele '
     lastname: Fanari
-    titles_and_institutions:
-      - titles: []
-        institution: University of Cagliari, Italy
     picture: ''
     picture_copyright: ''
+    reference: ''
     social_channels:
+      google_scholar: ''
+      instagram: ''
+      linkedin: ''
+      mendeley: ''
+      orcid: ''
+      researchgate: ''
+      twitter: ''
       website: ''
       wikipedia: ''
-      orcid: ''
-      linkedin: ''
-      twitter: ''
-      instagram: ''
-      google_scholar: ''
-      researchgate: ''
-      mendeley: ''
-    reference: ''
+    titles_and_institutions:
+      - institution: University of Cagliari, Italy
+        titles: []
   - firstname: 'Pietro '
     lastname: Salis
-    titles_and_institutions:
-      - titles: []
-        institution: University of Cagliari, Italy
     picture: ''
     picture_copyright: ''
+    reference: ''
     social_channels:
+      google_scholar: ''
+      instagram: ''
+      linkedin: ''
+      mendeley: ''
+      orcid: ''
+      researchgate: ''
+      twitter: ''
       website: ''
       wikipedia: ''
-      orcid: ''
-      linkedin: ''
-      twitter: ''
-      instagram: ''
-      google_scholar: ''
-      researchgate: ''
-      mendeley: ''
-    reference: ''
+    titles_and_institutions:
+      - institution: University of Cagliari, Italy
+        titles: []
   - firstname: 'Francesca '
     lastname: Ervas
-    titles_and_institutions:
-      - titles: []
-        institution: University of Cagliari, Italy
     picture: ''
     picture_copyright: ''
+    reference: ''
     social_channels:
+      google_scholar: ''
+      instagram: ''
+      linkedin: ''
+      mendeley: ''
+      orcid: ''
+      researchgate: ''
+      twitter: ''
       website: ''
       wikipedia: ''
-      orcid: ''
-      linkedin: ''
-      twitter: ''
-      instagram: ''
-      google_scholar: ''
-      researchgate: ''
-      mendeley: ''
-    reference: ''
+    titles_and_institutions:
+      - institution: University of Cagliari, Italy
+        titles: []
+bibliography: /bibliography/documents-exportes_rn4.bib
 custom_pdf: ''
-abstract:
-  'The project considers metaphor as a reasoning and a communicative device in health communication, to let people understand an abstract concept, vaccination, in terms of a concrete one, the beehive.
-The use of metaphors in vaccine communication might be crucial to let people understand vaccination as an important collective health phenomenon.
-We conducted a study to investigate whether and when a novel metaphor (“the beehive”), extended via the relevant property for vaccination (“cooperative”), can be an effective reasoning and communicative device.
-We proposed to participants three scenarios, described in both literal vs. metaphorical terms, comparing a safe scenario vs. a “free rider” scenario (undercutting defeater) and a “non-vaccinated community” scenario (rebutting defeater).
-Indeed, different premises in defeasible reasoning about vaccination could show that uncertain situations, depending on the proportion of unvaccinated people, could make a relevant difference for the conclusion on the need for being cooperative in vaccination.
-We hypothesized that metaphors could improve the communicative effects of pro-vaccination texts, especially in uncertain reasoning scenarios, in terms of persuasion, emotional impact, trust in experts/institutions, and vaccination intentions. '
+date: 2022-04-13T20:05:34.000Z
+disciplines: ''
+doi: '169059797'
+highlight: false
+issue: content/issues/WPRN21 Proceedings.md
+keywords:
+  - metaphor
+  - vaccination
+  - defeasible reasoning
+language: English
 picture: ''
 picture_copyright: ''
+published: true
 yt: ''
-highlight: false
-bibliography: '/bibliography/documents-exportes_rn4.bib'

 ---

 ## 1. INTRODUCTION